alisnic/nyny/README.md

 Using a helper implies that the helper module is included in the [RequestScope][2], and that all the methods in that module will be available inside a route definition block.

+## Extensions

+Since version 2.0.0, NYNY added support for extensions.
+This makes possible to include helpers, middlewares and custom app class methods inside a single extension:

+  module MyKewlExtension
+    class Middleware
+      def initialize app
+        @app = app
+      end

+      def call env
+        env['KEWL'] = true
+        @app.call(env) if @app
+      end
+    end

+    module Helpers
+      def the_ultimate_answer
+        42
+      end
+    end

+    def get_or_post route, &block
+      get route, &block
+      post route, &block
+    end

+    def self.registered app
+      app.use Middleware
+      app.helpers Helpers

+      app.get_or_post '/' do
+        "After many years of hard computation, the answer is #{the_ultimate_answer}" end
+    end
+  end

+  class App < NYNY::App
+    register MyKewlExtension
+  end

+By default, the App class will `extend` the provided extension module.
+Optionally, an extension can add a `registered` method, which will be invoked once the extension is registered.
+That method will be called with the app class as a parameter.

+Since NYNY has the same extension interface as Sinatra, some Sinatra extensions might work with NYNY, although that is not guaranteed.
+However, an extension written for NYNY will always work with Sinatra.
+(Forward compatible)

 # F. A. Q.
 TBD.